ben-izd/Tableau-Mathematica-integration/README.md

 ### Compare to Python - Example 1
 Objective: increase the given price by one:

-If you want to do it with python and tabpy, you should run this code in Tableau's `Calculated Field`:
+If you want to do it in python with tabpy, you should run this code in Tableau's `Calculated Field`:

 ```tableau
 SCRIPT_REAL("return [i+1 for i in _arg1]",SUM([Price]))